Posted On November 30, 2022 Consumer Privacy & Data Breaches

 At Console & Associates, P.C., our consumer privacy lawyers monitor all security and data breaches to help affected consumers pursue their legal remedies.
 We offer free consultations to victims of data breaches and can explain your rights in clear, understandable terms so you can make an informed decision about how to proceed with your case.
 If you’ve been affected by the MRHS data breach or any other data security incident, Console & Associates, P.C., will investigate your case at no charge and offer you thorough advice about how to most effectively proceed with your case.
 If you decide to bring a case, we only get paid if you do.
 If your claim is successful, any legal fees are either paid by the defendant or come out of the funds recovered from the defendant.
 If your claim doesn’t result in a recovery, you will pay nothing.

-Below is a copy of the initial data breach letter issued by Mena Regional Health System (the actual notice sent to consumers can be found here):
+Below is a copy of the initial data breach letter issued by Mena Regional Health System:

 The privacy and security of the personal information we maintain is of the utmost importance to the Mena Regional Health System (“MRHS”).